pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 The files listed above will be included automatically in your :term:`source distribution <Source Distribution (or "sdist")>`.
-If you want to control what goes in this explicitly, see :ref:`Using MANIFEST.in`.
+If you want to control what goes in this explicitly, see :ref:`Using MANIFEST.in` for setuptools.
+Other backends like Flit have methods to control this - :pep:`621` only covers metadata, not package structure.

 The final :term:`built distribution <Built Distribution>` will have the Python files in the discovered or listed Python packages.
 If you want to control what